Driving Range Lighting: LED Design Guide | Access Fixtures

 When it comes to golf course lighting, adhering to established standards and regulations is crucial to ensure both safety and optimal performance.
 The International Association of Lighting Designers (IALD) and the Illuminating Engineering Society (IES) provide comprehensive guidelines that lighting designers and course owners must follow.

 These guidelines cover various aspects of lighting, including illumination levels, uniformity, and color temperature.
+Achieving proper lighting levels is essential for safety, playability, and minimizing light pollution, and often requires professional analysis, photometric calculations, and custom design tailored to each facility.
 For instance, the IES recommends a minimum of 20 footcandles for driving ranges.
+Lighting levels vary across different areas of the golf course, with recommended minimum foot-candle measurements based on industry standards and player safety.
 These standards ensure that the lighting is sufficient for players to see clearly without causing glare or discomfort.

 Uniformity is another critical factor.
 The lighting must be evenly distributed across the course to avoid dark spots that can hinder visibility and affect gameplay.
 This is particularly important in areas like the tee box and fairways, where consistent lighting is essential for accurate shots.